 Carola Hansson made her literary debut in 1983 with the novel Det drömda barnet/The Dreamt Child.
 Her breakthrough came in 1994 with the novel Andrej/Andrey, about one of Leo Tolstoy’s sons.
 Steinhof, published in 1997, also found favour with both critics and public.
 Both Andrey and A Complaisant Man were nominated to the August Prize.
 Today, Carola Hansson is regarded as one of Sweden’s most important female writers.

-Her latest novel, The story of Masja, about the life of the daughter of Lev Tolstoy, is a powerful story of a woman’s fate and touches issues that are highly topical today.
+Her latest novel, Masja, about the life of the daughter of Lev Tolstoy, is a powerful story of a woman’s fate and touches issues that are highly topical today.
 The novel is carried by a language that is clear and transparent, the sentences are long and winding, rhythmic and varied.
-To read The Story of Masja is a beautiful experience.
+To read Masja is a beautiful experience.
 It is a rich and magnificent novel and it is praised in media with reviews out of this world.

 She has been honored with several awards, among them The Bonnier Prize, Signe Ekblad-Eldh Award, Swedish Radio Novel Prize, Samfundet De Nios Grand Prize and more.

-Her books are published in Sweden, Germany, Finland, Lithuania, Netherlands, Russia, Switzerland, China, UK and USA.
+Her books are published in Sweden, Germany, Finland, Lithuania, Netherlands, Russia, Ukraine, Switzerland, China, UK and USA.